 We have already commented previously that having a thermometer in our aquarium is almost mandatory, but it becomes entirely sensible in the following cases:

-• In tropical aquariums, having to heat the water and keep it between 22 and 28 degrees, a thermometer is a must.
+- In the tropical aquariums, having to heat the water and keep it between 22 and 28 degrees, a thermometer is a must.
 Some models even have this temperature range shaded, so you can see with the naked eye if the temperature is correct or not.

 How to correctly place a thermometer in the aquarium so that it is reliable